Strawberries and Cream Truffle Hearts

 - Remove mold from freezer and immediately push hearts out.
 Or, lift up tin foil and peel it off square of ganache then use a small heart shaped cookie cutter to cut out hearts.

-- For coating and toppings, spread a thin layer of melted white candy melts on bottom side of each truffle heart and allow coating to harden.
+- For coating and toppings, spread a thin layer of melted white morsels on bottom side of each truffle heart and allow coating to harden.

-- Then dip hearts completely in white candy melts and set them onto a parchment paper lined baking sheet.
+- Then dip hearts completely in melted white chocolate and set them onto a parchment paper lined baking sheet.

-- Immediately, while candy melts are still wet, sprinkle on a small amount of crushed freeze dried strawberries.
+- Immediately, while white chocolate is still wet, sprinkle on a small amount of crushed freeze dried strawberries.

 - Freeze hearts for 3-5 minutes until the candy is hardened.